growthcharts/james/README.md

 The default chart picked by JAMES is currently hard-wired as the child’s height chart that contains the most recent measurements.
-If the child is a pre-term (gestational age \<= 36 weeks) and younger than 4 years, then JAMES chooses the appropriate preterm chart.
+If the child is a pre-term (gestational age &lt;= 36 weeks) and younger than 4 years, then JAMES chooses the appropriate preterm chart.

 The chart site with the default start can be started by combining the [uploaded data](https://groeidiagrammen.nl/ocpu/tmp/x06938035d05dac/)